Club Adventures Logo

 Accommodation is basic but clean and comfortable.
 The simplicity of life in Laos is one of its many charms.

-There's a lot of travelling on local transport, with some long travel days.
-Things take time in Laos.
+There are some long travels days on this itinerary, with lots of journeys on local transport.
+Things take time in Thailand and Laos.
 But you're on holiday, right?

 Why we love it